How to Make Microphone Sound Great – 5 Best OBS Filters

 Mic Placement and Positioning

-Let’s start with mic placement and positioning.
+Let’s begin with microphone placement and positioning.

 Mic Distance